 Companies need both the tortoise and the hare to win the race.
 Successful SaaS companies back both, and to help Insight’s portfolio companies calculate the value of retention, Insight Onsite has built a simple calculator to capture both scenarios.
 Plug in your numbers and run your own scenarios below.
 Or download the spreadsheet here.

 Becoming a ScaleUp Success

 Maintaining and increasing retention is hard but achievable.
 It’s slow and steady, takes time and needs focus.
 The Customer Success team is the steward of retention in SaaS businesses and a mission critical business process to fuel growth and maximize long-term value.
 A strong customer success function thwarts churn, specifically, by providing a clear, traceable workflow process for managing customer relationships and by creating visibility into the customer base with tailored metrics around usage, engagement, satisfaction and adoption.

-Since customer success is a core component of growth acceleration and long-term value, Insight’s Growth Stars invest in customer success.
-Insight Onsite partners with emerging Growth Stars and guides teams on how to build best-in-class customer success organizations.
+Since customer success is a core component of growth acceleration and long-term value, Insight’s ScaleUp companies invest in customer success.
+Insight Onsite partners with emerging companies and guides teams on how to build best-in-class customer success organizations.

 Notes and definitions:

 - Using gross retention in this scenario in order to capture all dollars lost from the business (churned logos and downsell).
 Upsell, which is included in net retention, is a cheaper way to offset lost dollars than new logo acquisition.
 CAC adjusted for the contribution from upsell would be lower and reduce OCC.

 - $20 million * (1 – 0.9) = $2 million * CAC of 1